openforcefield/openff-forcefields/README.md

 Detailed usage examples can be found in the [OpenFF Toolkit repository](https://github.com/openforcefield/openff-toolkit/tree/main/examples).

-Each force field is currently available in two forms -- both with and without bond constraints to hydrogen.
+Each mainline force field is currently available in two forms -- both with and without bond constraints to hydrogen.
 The default version of each force field (i.e. `openff-2.0.0.offxml`) is suitable for typical molecular dynamics simulations with constrained bonds to hydrogen.
 The "unconstrained" version of each force field (i.e. `openff_unconstrained-2.0.0.offxml`) should be used when single-point energies are a major concern (e.g. geometry optimizations) and when comparing the force field to QM data.

+This repository may also contain other useful force fields, data, or utilities, separate from mainline OpenFF force fields.
+More information on those can be found in the `docs/` directory in this repository.

 ## How to cite